Why is Alcohol a priority topic for the RACP?

 Where can I read more?

-Read published RACP policies, position statements or submissions by searching the Policy and Advocacy Library
+Read the latest policies, position statements and submissions in the Policy and Advocacy Library